ldn-softdev/jtc/Walk-path tutorial.md

                         walk-path: root > [4] > [2] > [number three]
                                     ^      ^     ^          ^
                                     |      |     |          |
-  to address a parent from a leaf: [-3]   [-2]  [-1]       [-0]
+to address a parent from the leaf: [-3]   [-2]  [-1]       [-0]
                                    [-4]
                                    etc.
 ```

-Yes, agree, addressing parents when a walk-path is made of only subscript, probably is a dull idea (and here it's done only for
+Yes, agree, addressing parents when a walk-path is made of subscripts only is a dull idea (and here it's done only for
 the instructive purposes) - indeed, we just walked that path from the root, why getting back using _parent addressing_
 instead of stopping it at the required place?
 Ergo, it makes sense to use parent addressing together with (after) _search lexemes_.

 ## Search lexemes